-Three active point sources were identified in the SFNR watershed (Table 38).
-Potter Road Nooksack Bridge has a general construction stormwater permit.
-Concrete Norwest Saxon Pit has a sand and gravel general permit; stormwater generated by the facility discharges to groundwater.
-In addition, the Lummi Nation operates the Skookum Creek Fish Hatchery, on Saxon Road, at the mouth of Skookum Creek.
+Two potential active point sources were identified in the SFNR watershed (Table 38).
+Concrete Norwest Saxon Pit has a sand and gravel general permit; stormwater generated by the facility discharges to groundwater so no waste load allocation is necessary.
+The Lummi Nation operates the Skookum Creek Fish Hatchery, on Saxon Road, at the mouth of Skookum Creek.
 The hatchery operates under a General Hatchery Permit issued by EPA and diverts water from Skookum Creek downstream from the gaging station location.
 This water is discharged (along with groundwater pumped from six wells) to the SFNR upstream from the Saxon Road gaging station.
 Temperature measurements are not a requirement of the permit.
 The average reported discharge for the hatchery in 2007 was 7.7 mgd.

-Permit number Facility name Туре Parameters monitored WAR126700 Potter Rd Nooksack Bridge 148 Replacement Construction Stormwater General Permit Turbidity and pH WAG503013 Concrete Norwest Saxon Pit Sand and Gravel General Permit Oil and Grease WAG130017 Skookum Creek Fish Hatchery EPA Fish Hatchery General Permit Flow, TSS, Settleable Solids, and Chlorine
+Permit number Facility name Туре Parameters monitored WAG503013 Concrete Norwest Saxon Pit Sand and Gravel General Permit Oil and Grease WAG130017 Skookum Creek Fish Hatchery EPA Fish Hatchery General Permit Flow, TSS, Settleable Solids, and Chlorine